A look at what ventriculomegaly means during pregnancy

 |A few days old and slightly jaundiced but otherwise perfect!|

-I am glad terminating was not my first, or even second or third, thought after receiving that uncertain initial diagnosis.
+I am glad terminating was not my first thought after receiving that uncertain initial diagnosis.
 About a week after her birth, when Josh and I were driving to the store to pick up a few things, with Megan snuggled in her car seat behind us, we both wondered aloud how many perfectly healthy babies are aborted because of scary, uncertain test results.
 Pregnancy hormones were still racing through my bloodstream, and I choked up as I said, “Look at Megan.
 She’s perfect.”